ZipingXu/ZipingXu.github.io/_includes/about/zh.md

 # Ziping Xu

-PhD student in Statistics

-Department of Statistics

-University of Michigan
+PhD student, department of Statistics at University of Michigan, Ann Arbor

-Email: zipingxu at umich dot edu
+> Email: zipingxu at umich dot edu
+>

-Phone: (734) 276-8463
+> Phone: (734) 276-8463

 ## Biography [[CV](https://github.com/ZipingXu/ZipingXu.github.io/blob/master/ZipingXu.pdf)]

 > Machine learning; Hypothesis testing; Visualization; Deep learning

-I just finished my undergraduate study in Yuanpei College at Peiking University.
-My major is data science advised by [Prof. Chen Songxi](http://songxichen.gsm.pku.edu.cn/index.php/Index/User) at Peking University and Iowa State University.
+I just finished my undergraduate study in Data Science in Yuanpei College at Peking University.
+My advisor is [Prof. Chen Songxi](http://songxichen.gsm.pku.edu.cn/index.php/Index/User) at Peking University and Iowa State University.

 During my undergraduate study, I worked on application of data science and statistics on environmental problems.
 My past work involves in non-parametric model for air quality diagnose and high dimensional testing for climate change on grided data.
 I am also interested in data viualization and interpretation of machine learning algorithms.
 Details of my project could be find at [PROJECT](https://zipingxu.github.io/projects/).

 My another project was on health effect of air pollution in China, collaborating with Tianan Yang in Beijing Institute of Technology.

 I am currently working on the application of reinforcement learning on medical treatment.

+Feel free to reach me if you are interested in my research.

 ## Publications